dijonmusters/recipe-book/src/recipes/moroccan-spiced-chickpeas.md

 ]
 method: [
   "Fry onion, garlic and spices for 5 mins.
-Add tomato paste and fry for 3 mins.", "Add chickpeas, tomatoes, brown sugar and red wine, and cook for 10 mins."
-  "Meanwhile, fry haloumi in a separate frying pan - approx 5 min each side.", "Add baby spinach and wilt for approx 3 mins.", "Serve topped with greek yogurt, coriander and fried haloumi."
+Add tomato paste and fry for 3 mins.", "Add chickpeas, tomatoes, brown sugar and red wine, and cook for 10 mins.", "Meanwhile, fry haloumi in a separate frying pan - approx 5 min each side.", "Add baby spinach and wilt for approx 3 mins.", "Serve topped with greek yogurt, coriander and fried haloumi."